-10 Jan Introduction 17 Jan Marx, the concept of critique and critique of political economy Marx, "A Contribution to the Critique" (Marx, Selected Writings , 27-39), "Economic and Philosophic Manuscripts" (58-79) Theses on Feuerbach (98- 101), German Ideology (102-131) 24 Jan Marx, Critique of Capitalism Marx and Engels, The Communist Manifesto (158-176), Capital , chapter on "Commodity and its Fetishism" (216-243) 31 Jan Marx, "Wage Labour and Capital" (Tucker 203-217) Marx, Capital, "The Secret of Original Accumulation" (294-297)
+8 Jan Introduction 15 Jan Marx, the concept of critique and critique of political economy Marx, "A Contribution to the Critique" (Marx, Selected Writings , 27-39), "Economic and Philosophic Manuscripts" (58-79), Theses on Feuerbach (98- 101) 22 Jan Marx, Critique of Capitalism Marx and Engels, The Communist Manifesto (158-176), German Ideology (102-131), Preface to A Contribution to the Critique of Political Economy

-7 Feb Nietzsche, Language, Metaphor, and Truth Nietzsche, "On Truth and Lie in an Extra-Moral Sense", Gay Science §§110- 112 ff. and §125 14 Feb Nietzsche, On History Nietzsche, "On the Advantage and Disadvantage of History" → First Exam due 17 February!
-21 Feb Reading Week 28 Feb Nietzsche, Genealogy of Morality Nietzsche, On the Genealogy of Morality, read up to part II §12 7 Mar Nietzsche, On the Genealogy of Morality, finish book 14 Mar Freud, The Talking Cure Freud, Five Lectures on Psychoanalysis (1909 Clarke University Lectures) 21 Mar Freud, from Introductory Lectures to Psychoanalysis : Dreams, Displacement, Dream Work, Symptoms, Resistance and Repression, Transference, and "Note on the Magic Writing Pad" > Second Exam due 24 March!
-28 Mar Freud on Culture and Society Freud, Civilization and its Discontents 4 Apr Review and Final Discussion
+29 Jan Marx, "Wage Labour and Capital" (Tucker 203-217) Marx, Capital, "Commodity" (220-230), "Fetishism of Commodity and its Secret" (230-243) and "The Secret of Original Accumulation" (294-297) 5 Feb Nietzsche, Language, Metaphor, and Truth Nietzsche, "On Truth and Lie in an Extra-Moral Sense", Gay Science §§110-112 ff. and §125 12 Feb Nietzsche, On History Nietzsche, "On the Advantage and Disadvantage of Historv" → First Exam due 18 February!
+Reading Week 26 Feb Nietzsche, Genealogy of Morality Nietzsche, On the Genealogy of Morality, read up to part II §12 5 Mar Nietzsche, On the Genealogy of Morality, finish book 12 Mar Freud, The Talking Cure Freud, Five Lectures on Psychoanalysis (1909 Clarke University Lectures) 19 Mar Freud, from Introductory Lectures to Psychoanalysis: Dreams, Displacement, Dream Work, Symptoms, Resistance and Repression, Transference, and "Note on the Magic Writing Pad" → Second Exam due 22 March!
+26 Mar Freud on Culture and Society Freud, Civilization and its Discontents Review and Final Discussion 2 Apr